What is the quorum for a school governor meeting?

 Can we hold a meeting without a quorum?

 Inquorate meetings should be avoided wherever possible.
-The way to do this is ensure all governors send apologies in advance to the clerk if they cannot attend so the clerk can keep an eye on the quorum and let the chair know if a meeting could be inquorate.
+All governors should send apologies in advance to the clerk if they cannot attend so the clerk can keep an eye on the quorum and let the chair know if a meeting could be inquorate.

 The only situation where governors could take decisions in an inquorate meeting is when responsibilities have already been delegated by the governing body to an individual governor or group of governors.